CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Using-ifplugd-on-a-Server-Host.md

     169.254.0.0/16 dev eth1  scope link  metric 1000
     192.168.72.0/24 dev eth0  proto kernel  scope link  src 192.168.72.136

+Notice the following:

-- Notice the connected route of 5.5.5.0/24 on eth1 (since the assigned address is 5.5.5.5 and is on the 255.255.255.0 subnet)
+- The connected route of 5.5.5.0/24 on eth1 (since the assigned address is 5.5.5.5 and is on the 255.255.255.0 subnet)
-- There is also a 3.3.0.0/16 static route configured on this Ubuntu VM.
+- A 3.3.0.0/16 static route configured on this Ubuntu VM

 Next, simulate no connection on eth1 (for example, the cable was pulled out).
 You can do this by assigning the Ethernet device in the VM to a dead interface: